jonhoo/tetris-tutorial/doc/code.md

 a computer program, we usually put things in the computer's *memory*.
 The memory stores sequences 0s and 1s, and lets developers access them by giving an offset into the memory.
-The memory an application can see is, in most cases, private to the application, and initialized to all 0s.
+The memory an application can see is, in most cases, private to the application.
+In JavaScript, and many other interpreted languages, the contents of memory are initialized to all 0s; other languages, often lower-level ones like C, require memory to be explicitly initialized before it can be used.
 Since the values in an application's memory represent everything it knows, we sometimes refer to it as the program's *state*.
 A program's state also includes certain other things such as open files and network connections that the application learns about while executing.

 An offset into memory (a memory *address*) is usually given in *bytes* (eight bits), as in "give me the 63rd byte" or "write this data to the 185th byte".
 A